BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/card-advanced/v-card-advanced-documentation.md

 ### VCardAdvanced

-Vuero ships with a `<VCardAdvanced />` component that features a card header, body, and footer, to display any type of content.
+Tranxact ships with a `<VCardAdvanced />` component that features a card header, body, and footer, to display any type of content.
 Card header and footer have both a left and right `slots` where you can insert your UI elements/components.
 You can also control the card radius